|Abbreviation to be used in the application form||Code||Number of first-year places|

 Programme Aims and Features

-The Faculty of Education offers a Bachelor of Science in Speech and Hearing Sciences five-year honours degree.
+The Faculty of Education offers a five-year full-time Bachelor of Science in Speech and Hearing Sciences (Honours) programme that prepares students to become professionally competent speech therapists.

-Graduates are able to practise as speech therapists in Hong Kong, and are eligible for membership of the Hong Kong Association of Speech Therapists.
-The degree is similar in content to equivalent courses in Australia and North America.
-Graduates are also well qualified for postgraduate studies in this or related disciplines.
+This programme has obtained the full endorsement status by the Hong Kong Institute of Speech Therapists.
+Graduates from the programme will be eligible to apply to be Member of Register of Speech Therapists accredited by the Department of Health.
+They are able to practice as speech therapists in Hong Kong, and are eligible for membership of the Hong Kong Association of Speech Therapists.
+The degree is equivalent in content to similar courses in Australia and North America.
+Graduates are also well qualified for post-graduate studies in speech, language and communication sciences and pathology or allied disciplines.

-Speech therapists in Hong Kong are employed by the government, in the Department of Health and the Education Bureau, the Hospital Authority, schools and non-governmental organisations, as well as working in private practice.
-There is high demand for the services of graduate speech therapists to meet the needs of Hong Kong’s population.
+Speech therapists assess and treat individuals with a wide range of speech and language disorders, swallowing disorders and other communication difficulties.
+Speech therapists work with individuals of all ages in various settings such as hospitals, schools, pre-school centres and private clinics.
+Speech therapists in Hong Kong are employed by the Government, Hospital Authority, schools and non-governmental organisations, as well as working in private practice.
+There is high demand for speech therapists to meet the needs of Hong Kong's population.
 Graduates have also been offered jobs as speech therapists in Macau, Singapore and elsewhere.

 Contacts for Further Information